nojronatron/nojronatron.github.io/continuing-education/retro-blargh.md

 - WebPack: A web component composition tool.
 - Next.js: A tool-chain for React.

+Ryan approved and merged-in a few PRs so I updated the Trello board.

 Vercel has a [getting started with Next.js](https://nextjs.org/learn/basics/create-nextjs-app) onling training session that I should explore some day.

+End of week retro:

+- My primary focus was preparing for a training class in digital radio for the community, which was well received.
+This will probably be a thing a couple times per year going forward.
+Since I have the curriculum completed (more-or-less), future classes will take less effort to prepare for.
+- It was good to dive into challenges that appear difficult on the surface, or I assume will take a long time to resolve, because those assumptions aren't always correct.
+Updating dependencies in node_modules can be messy, but a little investigation and exploration enabled plugging some security holes.
+- It has been 1 year since I enrolled at Code Fellows.
+The curriculum allowed me to change how I approach coding, design, and troubleshooting.
+My experiences have expanded deeper into web development, and back into Java (which I hadn't touched in nearly 20 years).
+Attending CodeFellows was a good challenge and was well worth the investment.

 ## Thursday 16-Feb-2023